13 Legit Apps That Pay You to Walk

 For each week you’re successful, you’ll earn 100 Balance Rewards points, which is worth 10 cents towards a Walgreens purchase.
 If you’re successful for all four weeks, you can spin a prize wheel for a chance to earn up to 2,000 Balance Rewards points (equal to $2).

-This app gets three stars because while it does offer up rewards, they won’t get you very far and they require you to make a purchase at Walgreens in order to use the points.
+This app that pays you to walk gets three stars because while it does offer up rewards, they won’t get you very far and they require you to make a purchase at Walgreens in order to use the points.

 MapMyFitness is a great app for tracking your runs and walks.
 And while this app doesn’t offer you a way to earn money for walking, it does offer the possibility of earning prizes.